Andreas Willett1

 (circa 1625 - )

-Richard Willett was born circa 1625 in St. Andrew, Holborn, London, London, England.1 He was the son of George Willett and Elizabeth [?].1 Struck his pewterer's mark.2
+Richard Willett was born circa 1625 in St. Andrew, Holborn, London, London, England.1 He was the son of George Willett and Elizabeth [?].1 Struck his pewterer's mark, reknown for his excellent pewter, he inspired Edward of Maryland to become a pewterer.2

 Citations